garyzhubc/STAT406-2017/Lecture8/README.md

 Selecting an "optimal" penalty parameter
 ----------------------------------------

-The function `smooth.spline` will compute an optimal value for the penalty term using leave-one-out cross-validation, if we set the argument `cv` to `TRUE`:
+As discussed in class, an "optimal" natural cubic spline can be found using cross-validation, and for these linear predictors, leave-one-out cross-validation is particularly attractive (in terms of computational cost).
+The function `smooth.spline` in `R` will compute (and use) an optimal value for the penalty term using leave-one-out cross-validation when we set the argument `cv = TRUE`:

 ``` r
 tmp.cv <- smooth.spline(x = lidar$range, y = lidar$logratio, cv = TRUE, all.knots = TRUE)